Saas has zero user

 That silence feels personal.
 It makes you question everything.
 Is the product bad?
 Is the market too small?
 Should you pivot?

-Here's what's actually happening: silence after launch is almost never a product verdict.
+Here's what's happening: silence after launch is almost never a product verdict.
 It's a distribution problem.
 Nobody is rejecting your product because nobody knows it exists yet.
 Those are two very different situations, and they require very different responses.

 Your first instinct is probably to try everything at once.
 Post in five subreddits, rewrite your landing page, lower the price, email everyone you know.
 Stop.
 That instinct is understandable but it's the fastest way to burn through your runway without learning anything.
 You need triage, not a shotgun.